Deuteron production from phase-space coalescence in the UrQMD approach: Introduction

 \section{Introduction}

 The collision of heavy and light ions at various beam energies allows to explore the properties and dynamics of strongly interacting matter, i.e. matter governed by the laws of Quantum Chromodynamics, QCD.
 QCD matter under extreme conditions has been present during the first microseconds after the Big Bang and is nowadays present in neutron star mergers and other compact stellar objects.
 An ideal environment to probe dense QCD matter in the laboratory is given by the collision of light and heavy ions in accelerators like the SIS18 at GSI or at the future FAIR facility.
-Here similar energies, as previously in the BNL-AGS and nowadays at the RHIC-BES program, are probed.
-The production of nuclear clusters, e.g. deuterons is especially interesting because it can shed light on the formation process, e.g. direct thermal production or coalescence.
+Here similar energies, as previously in collisions at the BNL-AGS and the CERN-SPS (especially in the beam energy scan run by experiment NA49) are probed.
+Nowadays systematic studies continue with the running programs at the CERN-SPS (NA61 experiment) and at RHIC-BES (STAR experiment).
+The production of nuclear clusters, e.g. deuterons, is especially interesting because it can shed light on the formation process, e.g. direct thermal production or coalescence.
 This is especially interesting in the light of the recent ALICE data (on nuclear clusters) at LHC and their interpretation in terms of the thermal model \cite{Andronic:2012dm}.
-At high beam energies it may be difficult to distinguish coalescence from direct thermal production from the yields alone as the yields of both processes seem to be similar \cite{Mrowczynski:2016xqm}.
-On the other hand, differential observables like $p_T$ distributions and collective flow may turn out to be more sensitive to the formation process and time.
-In addition, deuteron formation by coalescence provides information on the 2-particle phase space distribution of nucleons complementary to HBT studies.
-To study the deuteron formation in a wide energy range, we employ the UrQMD model \cite{Bass:1998ca,Bleicher:1999xi} to investigate the deuteron production from phase-space coalescence.
+At high beam energies it may be difficult to distinguish coalescence from direct thermal production from the yields alone, as the yields of both processes seem to be similar \cite{Mrowczynski:2016xqm}.
+Here different clusters, e.g. the anti-hyper-triton may provide additional insights.
+On the other hand, differential observables like $p_t$ distributions and collective flow may turn out to be more sensitive to the formation process and time.
+In addition, deuteron formation by coalescence provides information on the 2-particle phase space distribution of nucleons complementary to HBT studies~\cite{Mrowczynski:1992gc}.
+To study deuteron formation in a wide energy range, we employ the UrQMD model \cite{Bass:1998ca,Bleicher:1999xi} to investigate deuteron production from phase-space coalescence.
 This will allow us to probe the phase space density of nucleons at kinetic freeze-out and therefore constraints the evolution of the system.
-In the energy regime from $E_{lab}=1$A GeV - 20A GeV a multitude of experimental data on cluster production is available.
-The measured yields and spectra ($dN/dy$ and $dN/dm_t$) of deuterons and protons are compared to experimental data and the RQMD model.
-Moreover, the energy dependence of the ratio of (anti-)deuterons to (anti-)protons in p+p and nucleus-nucleus collisions are calculated and compared with experimental data and thermal model fits.
+In the energy regime from $E_{lab}=1$A GeV - 160A GeV a multitude of experimental data on cluster production is available.
+The measured yields and spectra ($dN/dy$ and $dN/dm_t$) of deuterons and protons are compared to experimental data.
+Moreover, the energy dependence of the ratio of (anti-)deuterons to (anti-)protons in p+p and nucleus-nucleus collisions are calculated and compared with experimental data and in the case of A+A collisions with thermal model fits.